PCOS Treatment in Singapore: What Your Options Actually Are

 Getting treatment in Singapore: who prescribes what

-If you are working out where to go, two companion pages cover the system in detail: where to get tested and what it costs, and how to choose a PMOS-literate specialist — including how to tell a good one from a doctor who will only say "lose weight."
+If you are deciding where to seek care, our companion guides explain the Singapore healthcare pathway in more detail: where to get tested and what it costs, and how to choose a PMOS-literate specialist — including how to recognize a doctor who will look beyond simply telling you to "lose weight".

 What this means for you